angel-marchev/sofiaPM10report.github.io/prediction.md

 This module explains the algorithms and techniques used to predict the PM10 particles of the so-called citizen stations defined in Module 1.

 As part of our research, a standalone beta version of [web application](https://sofiaairfeba.shinyapps.io/feba_sofia_air/) has been built in order to **allow end users to visualize the result of the predictive model** and get better understanding of what level of PM10 particles in Sofia to expect.
 This application (see **Figure 16**) could be used as a Proof of Concept to be further developed into a fully automated app with real time data feed, which would serve as a predictor of air pollution in different locations of Sofia, However, further development is not part of the current research.
+Here the prediction is only for one day (namely 23.06.2018).

 [See the R and Java code here...](https://github.com/angel-marchev/sofiaPM10report.github.io/tree/master/code/feba_sofia_air)